How to buy the best coffee machine

 Capsule coffee machines

-However, choosing a capsule coffee machine means you're often limited to one brand of capsule and they're more expensive than coffee beans and ground coffee.
+However, choosing a capsule coffee machine means you're often limited to one brand of capsule and they're more expensive than coffee beans and ground coffee per cup.

-If you're tempted by one of these machines, learn more by reading how to buy the best capsule coffee machine.
+If you're tempted by one of these machines, learn more about choosing the right machine for you in how to buy the best capsule coffee machine.